afiskon/stm32-ssd1306/README.md

 * https://github.com/afiskon/stm32-st7735
 * https://github.com/afiskon/stm32-ili9341

-There is a [DuyTrandeLion/nrf52-ssd1309](https://github.com/DuyTrandeLion/nrf52-ssd1309) port to nRF52 of this library made by @DuyTrandeLion.
+There is a [DuyTrandeLion/nrf52-ssd1309](https://github.com/DuyTrandeLion/nrf52-ssd1309) port to nRF52 of this library made by [@DuyTrandeLion](https://github.com/DuyTrandeLion) in 2020.